 In my first travel sketchbook I didn’t draw any faces.
 I mostly drew landscapes or scenery around me.
 In fact, during the first year with my watercolors (Sept. ’16 – Aug. ’17) I painted six faces total.
 It’s no wonder that faces feel so tricky (eyes especially)!

 That’s why in August of 2017 I decided I’ll paint 100 portraits.
-I didn’t give myself a deadline, but one portrait per week has felt like a good pace—when I’m in a grounded season with good mental/physical/spiritual health.
+I didn’t give myself a deadline, but one portrait per week often felt like a good pace—when I was in a grounded season with good mental/physical/spiritual health.

 And hey, want to start your own personal project?
 Here are a bunch of ideas!